 Concurrent Session 1

-Our school has over 500 courses taught completely via web conference each year along with a couple of hundred sections led by teaching assistants conducted via web conference.
+Harvard’s Division of Continuing Education has over 500 courses taught completely via web conference each year along with a couple of hundred sections led by teaching assistants conducted via web conference.
 Live-interactive web conference courses can be an effective and relatively low-cost solution to engage online students and extend your global reach.
 This course format has the potential to become an important component of the educational landscape of the future.

 We’ll explain how our methods of training and supporting students and faculty have been crucial to the success of our web conference courses.
 Our goal for this session is for audience members to get ideas about how they can design and scale web conference courses at their institutions.
-Participants will take part in the following activities as a way to reach this goal:
+Participants will take part in one of the following activities as a way to reach this goal:

 - Individuals will compile a list of their current resources then work in groups to brainstorm ideas for creating or scaling web conference courses.
 All groups will then participate in a facilitated discussion to evaluate these ideas.